ProductOverviewAI ScreeningUse CasesRestaurantsBlog Contact Book A Demo →

 Why Workday is Being Sued Over AI Screening (And What It Means for You)

 Workday is being sued over its AI hiring tools for alleged discrimination.
-This breakdown explains what’s happening, why it matters, and how to avoid the risks of black-box screening.
+Here's what's happening, why it matters, and how to avoid the risks of black-box screening.

 What's actually going on

-Not because someone coded it to do that explicitly - but because of how the model behaves.
+The lawsuit alleges the system disproportionately filtered out candidates based on age (especially 40+), race, and disability — not because someone coded it to do that explicitly, but because of how the model behaves.

 Why this case is different